|

 (Perception)

-As a magician, obviously the subject
+a magician, obviously the subject of how things appear (or

-of how things appear (or disappear for that matter) is very important.
-In
+disappear for that matter) is very important.
+In relation to the

-development.
-This subject is dealt with in great detail, as it
+is dealt with in great detail, as it is my belief that how we

-is my belief that how we look at the world and our relation to
+look at the world and our relation to it is of primary

-it is of primary importance in building a strong base for a
+importance in building a strong base for a positive self image.

-feel that it is the most important first "key", because in the
+I feel that it is the most important first "key", because in the

 process of developing a better sense of who we are, it is good